aaron-grau/curic/ruby/homeworks/questions/git-workflow-exercises.md

 ### Adding multiple files to git

 Create three new files (don't add them individually), then run `git add -A`.
-(NB NYC folk - we blocked `git add -A` on our office computers.
-We will explain why in lecture.)
 Run `git status` and compare.

+**NB** - NYC folk - we blocked `git add -A` on our office computers.
+We will explain why in lecture.

 ### Resetting a file